LERCAutomation/DataSelector-UserGuide/preface/preface.rst

 :doc:`Running the tool <../execute/execute>` \ describes how to run the Data Selector tool.

 :doc:`Writing SQL <../sql/sql>` \ introduces how to write SQL queries to be used in the Data Selector tool.
+[Coming soon!]

 :doc:`FAQs <../faq/faq>` \ has a list of commonly asked questions and their answers.